The REST API for the Wowza Streaming Cloud™ service is subject to request limits, which are explained in this article.

 - Your Wowza Streaming Cloud subscription

-When you exceed a limit, all Wowza Streaming Cloud REST API resources return a 429 "too many requests" error.
+When you exceed an API limit, Wowza Streaming Cloud REST API resources return a 429 "too many requests" error.

 Wowza Streaming Cloud REST API limits table